zxvf42/Predict-Crypto-HFT-Return/README.md

 # How and When are High-Frequency Crypto Returns Predictable?

-This is a toy project based on and containing some code implementations of parts from the  work by Aït-Sahalia et al. (2022)[^1].
+This is a toy project based on and containing some code implementations of parts from the work by Aït-Sahalia et al. (2022)[^1]:

+> Aït-Sahalia, Y., Fan, J., Xue, L., & Zhou, Y. (2022). *How and When are High-Frequency Stock Returns Predictable?* (No. w30366).
+National Bureau of Economic Research.

 The main purpose of this project is to study the predictability of high-frequency crypto returns (in an ideal offline research environment).
 This project is not intended to be a practical trading strategy, but rather a simple demonstration for research purpose.
 It is also a practice of analyzing the high-frequency order book and trades data of cryptocurrencies.